I-O-I-O/ioio-handbook/archive.md

 If you want to provide videos along the text, please upload the video to YouTube or Vimeo first.
 You will then be able to submit a link to the video in the form.

+#### File naming
+Before submitting files on the form, please ensure the pictures follow this naming convention: `student_id-section-number` where:
+- `student_id` is your computer identity username (e.g. XY1234)
+- `section` refers to what section in the text the picture belongs to (can be `process` or `artefact`)
+- `number` is just an index going from 0 to 9.
+Use numbering to specify in what order you want the pictures to appear.

 #### Uploading to YouTube
 [![Tutorial on how to upload your video to YouTube](./assets/uploading-to-youtube-thumbnail.png)](./assets/upload-your-video-to-youtube.webm)